-Mary N. Peterson is Senior Counsel with the firm of Rath, Young and Pignatelli, P.C., effective June 5, 2017.
-Mary is admitted to practice in Vermont, which she will focus on state and local tax, regulated industries, administrative practice and public policy.
+Mary N. Peterson is Of Counsel with the firm of Rath, Young and Pignatelli, P.C.
+Mary’s practice focuses on state and local tax, regulated industries, administrative practice and public policy.

-Mary has extensive experience in state and local tax matters, as well as in utility regulation, commercial contracts, lender liability, bankruptcy, and securities.
+Mary has extensive experience in state and local tax matters, as well as in utility regulation, commercial contracts, lender liability, bankruptcy, securities, person injury and civil rights.
 Mary has previously been engaged on key public policy issues, ranging from economic development and affordable housing to energy and clean water.

 Prior to joining the firm, Mary was the Commissioner of the Vermont Department of Taxes (2011-2016), where she was charged with administering all major taxes for the state of Vermont.
 In this role, she advised the Governor, other state agencies and the legislature on matters related to finance.
 Key accomplishments included successful passage of important tax initiatives each year including reform of estate and renewable energy taxes and the resolution of tax treatment for new economy business models, including cloud services and private lodging rental platforms.